-Grading Policy

-Your total points from the problem sets and both the midterm and final exam will be projected onto a 100 scale.
-These two results will be added up with weights 0.5 and 0.5 respectively to produce your result for the course on a 100 scale.
-Grades are then assigned as follows:

-$\begin{array}{l} 85 \leq A \\ 75 \leq B < 85 \\ 65 \leq C < 75 \\ 55 \leq D < 65 \\ F < 55 \end{array}$

-If your points fall within $\pm 2$ points of these limit points, there is fine structure with X+ and X- (exceptions: above 96 is A+ and under 55 there is no F+).

-Syllabus

-The topics below cover the basics of competitive game theory; cooperative game theory is only touched upon and has to be covered in another course.

-1. Introduction: What is (competitive) Game Theory?

-We discuss several real-life examples to get an idea what kind of situations competitive game theory tries to model and what basic building blocks such model should have.

-2. Basic Models: the Strategic and the Extensive Form and Players

-We first build the classification (taxonomy) of the situations the theory treats and the player models it uses, then proceed to the two basic models the theory has for these situations: the strategic and (the simplest form of) the extensive form.
-Additionally, we discuss two special properties games might have: symmetry and strict competitiveness.

-3. Game Played: Dominance, Security, Common Knowledge, Pure Equilibrium, Backward Induction, Subgame Perfect Equilibrium and Equilibrium Selection

-We examine what we think should happen as a game is played by our player models from two perspectives: one from the "outside", i.e. what we, as clever scientists think should be some "end state" of the game, and another from the "inside", i.e. what should happen if we follow the logic of the player models from inside the game.
+We discuss several real-life examples to get an idea what kind of situations competitive game theory tries to model and what the basic building blocks of such model should be.
+2. Basic Models: the Strategic and the Extensive Form and Players We first build the classification (taxonomy) of the situations the theory treats and the player models it uses, then proceed to the two basic models the theory has for these situations: the strategic and (the simplest form of) the extensive form.
+Additionally, we discuss two special properties a game might have: symmetry and strict competitiveness.
+3. Game Played: Dominance, Security, Best Response Functions; Pure Equilibrium, Backward Induction, Subgame Perfect Equilibrium, Equilibrium Selection and Common Knowledge We examine what we think should happen as a game is played by our player models from two perspectives: one from the "outside", i.e. what we, as clever scientists think should be some "end state" of the game, and another from the "inside", i.e. what should happen if we follow the logic of the player models from inside the game.
 Will the results match?

-4. Game Theory and Real Life: Applications, Experiments, Predictions

-We examine how our theoretical findings can be relevant to real life - among other things, what is the "Small World Principle" and what is a "social dilemma".

-5. Basic Models: Decision under Uncertainty, Rationality, Utility

-We make an important step further in the theory with the mathematical formulation of several notions, which, until this point, have only been "floating around" in our discussion: what is a preference relation and what do we mean by a rational decision-maker in an uncertain situation?

-6. Basic Models: The Strategic and the Extensive Form with Randomized Strategies and External Chance Events; Information Sets

-We return to the basic models and examine what amendments we need to make with randomized strategies and external chance events.
-In addition, we also include the modeling of the players' knowledge of the flow of the game as "information sets".
-We also discuss perfect recall and Kuhn's theorem: in a finite extensive game of prefect recall, which should we use, behavioral or mixed strategies?

-7. Game Played: Strategic Form with Mixed Strategies and Extensive Form with Perfect Information

-How do mixed strategies influence game play in the strategic form?
+4. Game Theory and Real Life: Applications, Experiments, Predictions We examine how our theoretical findings so far can be relevant to real life - among other things, what is a "social dilemma" and what is the "Small World Principle".
+5. Basic Models: Decision under Uncertainty, Rationality, Utility We make an important step further in the theory with the mathematical formulation of several notions, which, until this point, have only been "floating around" in our discussion: what is a preference relation and what do we mean by a rational decision-maker in certain and uncertain situations?
+6. Basic Models: The Strategic and the Extensive Form with Randomized Strategies and External Chance Events; Information Sets We return to the basic models and examine what can be added with the model of decision under uncertainty available.
+This includes randomized strategies and external chance events; additionally, we also include the modeling of the players' knowledge of the flow of the game as "information sets".
+We discuss perfect recall and Kuhn's theorem: in a finite extensive game of prefect recall, what type of random strategy should we use: behavioral or mixed?
+7. Game Played: Strategic Form with Mixed Strategies and Extensive Form with Perfect Information How do mixed strategies influence game play in the strategic form?
 We find that while the basic structure we learnt in Chapter-3 does not change (we do need to re-phrase the notions of domination, iterated elimination of dominated strategies, security strategies, best response functions, mutual best responses and equilibrium in mixed strategies), there are quite a few important additions; especially in computing equilibria.
 Additionally, we briefly discuss game play in imperfect information extensive games: the notion of sequential equilibrium.

-'''

-Repeated Games (Strategies, Payoffs, Folk Theorems)

-'''

-Recursive and Stochastic Games (Stationary Strategies, Shapley's Theorem)
+The topics listed above, together with the problem-solving seminars, are more than enough to cover in the one semester at the BSM.
+Additionally, if time permits, one or two of the following topics will be touched upon: Evolutionary Game Theory (Evolutionary Stable Strategy, Replicator Equation) Games of Incomplete Information and Mechanism Design (Bayesian Equilibrium, Revelation Principle) Repeated Games (Strategies, Payoffs, Folk Theorems) Recursive and Stochastic Games (Stationary Strategies, Shapley's Theorem).
 Note: a more detailed syllabus is at https://pbenatos.web.elte.hu/?p=491.

-The topics listed above, together with the problem-solving seminars, are more than enough to cover in the one semester at the BSM.
-Additionally, if time permits, one or two of the following topics will be touched upon:

-Evolutionary Game Theory (Evolutionary Stable Strategy, Replicator Equation) Games of Incomplete Information and Mechanism Design (Bayesian Equilibrium, Revelation Principle)